ndreynolds/ratatouille/README.md

 ## Under the Hood

-The application runtime abstracts away a lot of the details concerning how the terminal is actually updated and events are received.
-If you're interested in how it actually works, see this guide:
+The application runtime abstracts away a lot of the details concerning how the terminal window is updated and how events are received.
+If you're interested in how these things actually work, or if the runtime doesn't support your use case, see this guide:

 <https://hexdocs.pm/ratatouille/doc/under-the-hood.html>